Thursday, July 31, 2014

 Push Girl is an inspiring novel that deals with the sensitive subject of disability and coming to terms with a life-altering event.
 Kara's struggles to find meaning in her life are realistically portrayed.

+Kara realizes that she is mourning the loss of the person she was - Kara Moore - dancer.
+Her identity was very much caught up in being a dancer.
+But what is she if she can't dance anymore?
 "But how could I be fulfilled in my life without dancing?
 It was tied in to the core of who I was, and who I'd been for as long as I could remember knowing myself.
 Is this how people felt when they lost a loved one?
 My grandma died when I was younger but she was sick for a long time before that.
 Ihad time to get used to her passing.
 This was different.
 This was the sudden and absolute murder of the one thing that made me who I was.
 Kara Moore was a dancer.....
+Until I wasn't anymore."

-Kara realizes that she is mourning the loss of the person she was - Kara Moore - dancer.
-Her anger is a normal part of the grieving process in any loss.
-Eventually as she moves through this process, Kara begins to see positive aspects to her life, even though she can no longer dance.
-Her journey through the sadness and anger lead to her gradually accepting her life and finding more and more moments were she can truly be happy.
 A larger part of her successful transition to her new life is her boyfriend Jack, who is a complete opposite of the self-absorbed Curt.
 Although the reader learns later on in the novel Curt's reasons for his terrible treatment of Kara, they merely reinforce his poor character and immaturity.
 It's no surprise that Curt's new girlfriend, Jenny Roy, is just like him - shallow and mean.
 In this respect the characters are somewhat cliched and overly typical, but Hill and Love use them to emphasize the difficulty Kara has in fitting back into life in high school.

 Push Girl mirrors the experiences of co-author Chelsie Hill.
-Hill was seventeen years old when she became a T-10 parapalegic as a result of a drunk driving accident.
+Hill was seventeen years old when she became a T-10 paraplegic as a result of a drunk driving accident.
 Chelsie had been a competitive dancer before the accident and her world was changed forever.
 Undaunted by the loss of the use of her legs, Chelsie began speaking around America about what happened to her and how the choices we make can impact those around us.
 The Walk and Roll Foundation was started by Chelsie and her father to educate teens on distracted driving which now kills more people than drunk driving.
 Chelsie is also a cast member of the Sundance Channel's reality show, Push Girls and a member of a wheel chair dance team.
-You can learn more about her at chelsiehill.com
+You can learn more about her amazing journey to recapture her life at chelsiehill.com

 Push Girl is a quick read that will appeal to fans of the Push Girl series and also those who would enjoy a quick read.
 It's well written and doesn't become bogged down in sentimentality.
 Kara is a likeable heroine, a strong young woman who doesn't believe she is "inspirational" because she is simply doing what she has to do now that her life has changed.
+Push Girl offers a positive portrayal of life after a life-alternating event, highlighting determination, grit and attitude.

 Book Details: